owntone/owntone-server/INSTALL.md

 # Installation instructions for OwnTone

 This document contains instructions for installing OwnTone from the git tree.
+If you just want to install from a release tarball, you don't need the build tools (git, autotools, autoconf, automake, gawk, gperf, gettext, bison and flex), and you can skip the autoreconf step.

 The source for this version of OwnTone can be found here:
 [owntone/owntone-server](https://github.com/owntone/owntone-server.git)